quangv/docs/src/doc/reference/third_party_phonegap/share.rst

 Share Plugin (Android)
 -----------------------------

-.. rst-class:: right-menu

-Using Share Plugin, an app can share data with other apps like Gmail, DropBox, etc.
+Share plugin lets an app to share data with other apps like Gmail, DropBox, etc.

 Enable Plugin in Monaca
 ===========================

-1. From the IDE menu, go to :menuselection:`File > Manage Cordova Plugins` or :menuselection:`Config > Manage Cordova Plugins`.
+1. From the IDE menu, go to :menuselection:`File --> Manage Cordova Plugins` or :menuselection:`Config --> Manage Cordova Plugins`.

 2. Click :guilabel:`Enable` button of the Share to add it into your project.

   .. image:: images/share/1.png
-         :width: 600px
+         :width: 700px

 .. note:: It's available only to Android platform.